This Is What Summer Vacation Looked Like Over 50 Years Ago

 Big family vacation

 Vacationing with a big family takes patience and imagination.
 The Cooke family found an ingenious way to keep track of everyone on their motor home trip across America in 1971—matching shirts.
-These vintage photos prove that childhood fun hasn’t changed all that much.

 Guests relax and catch up on the grounds of a summer camp during vacation.